The Fellowship provides funding for:

 - Fellowship travel must occur prior to the completion of a student’s final on-campus semester.

-- A Fellowship Report is required for all funded projects upon completion.
+- A Fellowship report is required for all funded projects upon completion.
 This should include a written narrative as well as media (photos, video, audio, etc.) that describes the project and its impact on student learning.
-These reports will be shared publicly.

 - As with all Brown-sponsored travel abroad, fellows are required to register travel plans in TravelSafe, Brown’s international travel registry.